John G. Matteson

 John G. Matteson (born Johan Gottlieb Mathiasen; May 1, 1835 – March 30, 1896) was a Seventh-day Adventist minister, evangelist, teacher, and missionary in Scandinavia, as well as a musician who edited and published the first Danish-Norwegian songbook.

 Background

 Matteson was born in Tranekær, Langeland, Denmark in 1835 to Hans C. and Karen Sonia Johanson Mathiason.
 Even though he came from a poor family, he was given a good education in literature and music.
 Two years after starting work as a postal clerk, he immigrated to the United States in 1855 with his parents and two sisters and made their home in New Denmark, Wisconsin.
-Matteson became a Christian at the age of 24 and the next year went to a Baptist seminary in Chicago to become a minister.
-After his graduation two years later, he married Anna Sieverson, who had been born in Tromsø, Norway.
-They later had seven children together.
-They moved to Wisconsin, where Matteson ministered to a Danish-speaking Baptist church.